ohare93/ohare93.github.io/_posts/2019-09-21-moving-to-denmark.md

 ### Danish Language Classes

-There are 'free' government courses in the Danish language{% include margin.html content="Now (Feb 2020) the lessons will soon be free again, but the deposit and bureaucracy remain" %} however there is a lot of bureaucracy around them and the laws and costs keep changing.
+There are 'free' government courses in the Danish language however there is a lot of bureaucracy around them and the laws and costs keep changing{% include margin.html content="Now (Feb 2020) the lessons will soon be free again, but the deposit and bureaucracy remain." %}.
 When I first moved here (in Feb 2019) public courses cost double the amount of a normal private school (~2000kr) and you had to pay a deposit of ~1250kr.
 One could only get this deposit back after completing a full module, and must schedule your breaks from taking classes ahead of time, or otherwise risk losing the deposit.
 As the private schools were half the price and had much more flexibility due to there being no deposit the choice was a no brainer. **These laws will probably change again in the future** so see the link below for up to date info on the costs and laws.

 :man_student: :denmark: [:link: Danish Language Education Programme][Danish language education]